Back to Research

 • What are Claude Code team conventions?

-Claude Code team conventions are one durable repo memory, one on-demand skill layer, and one review boundary, kept explicit so reviewers stop reconstructing intent from diffs.
-In practice that means CLAUDE.md for always-on context, SKILL.md files for procedures, hooks for checks that must always run, and MCP permission notes.
+They are one durable repo memory, one on-demand skill layer, and one review boundary, kept explicit so reviewers stop reconstructing intent from diffs.
+In practice that means CLAUDE.md for always-on context, SKILL.md files for procedures, hooks for checks that must always run, and a permission note on every MCP connector.
+The goal is legibility before cleverness.

 • What goes in a review receipt for Claude-authored changes?